Amanozako: Personality

 The Wakan Sansai Zue describes this deity as having a furious temper, a beastly head with a long nose, long ears, and great fangs so strong they can chew metal blades ragged, and to be capable of flying for a thousand li.

 Amanozako has been known to be a goddess that goes against conformity and does the opposite of what is expected by society and social norms.
 Also, it is said that Amanozako is picky, and will go into an atrocious rage if she does not get what she wants, or if things do not go according to her way.
 Her wrath cannot be stopped.

 In terms of her godly abilities, the legends and stories say that Amanozako is a trickster, of sorts.
 She likes to possess the hearts of humans and manipulate their emotions and personalities.

 History

 Stories of Amanozako were being told long before history began being recorded.
-It is said that she is the ancestor deity of all yokai who share her short-fused temper and disobedience.
-Some of these yokai include tengu, as well as amanojaku.
+It is said that she is the ancestor deity of all yōkai who share her short-fused temper and disobedience.
+Some of these yōkai include tengu, as well as amanojaku.

 Amanozako was illustrated by Toriyama Sekien in the third volume of his Konjaku Gazu Zoku Hyakki.